 Most of those smart, creative migrants are from large coastal cities.
 The phrase we have for people that move to Spokane from Seattle, Portland, San Francisco, and Los Angeles is “Tech Refugees.”
 As I write, we are in the middle of being discovered.
 In 10 years, Spokane will be a very different place from many perspectives, not the least of which being increased diversity.

 From a financial perspective, Spokane is peering up a trend line of significant growth.
-Buy low, sell high, as the saying goes.
+Buy low, sell high.
 Spokane is still on the low side.
 Now’s the time to buy.